nucypher/nucypher/docs/source/architecture/contracts.rst

 * The periods for locking (which are serialized into an array of bytes)

 When staking tokens, the staker sets the number of periods the tokens will be locked, which must be no less than some minimal locking time (30 periods).
-In order to unlock tokens, the staker must be active during the time of locking (and confirm activity each period).
+In order to unlock tokens, the staker must be active during the time of locking (and make a commitment each period).
 Each stake is represented by the amount of tokens locked, and the stake's duration in periods.
 The staker can add a new stake using ``StakingEscrow.deposit(uint256, uint16)`` or ``StakingEscrow.lock(uint256, uint16)`` methods.
 The staker can split stake into two parts: one with the same duration and another with an extended duration.